 - Resolve the future of Georginio Wijnaldum: Despite being polarised by many Reds Fans, Georginio Wijnaldum has been one of the key players for Klopp.
 The Dutchman has been currently linked with a move to FC Barcelona to join with coach Ronald Koeman.

-Wijnaldum will soon turn 30 in 2021 and his contract has already entered in the final year.
+Wijnaldum will soon turn 30 and his contract has already entered in the final year.
 With not much resale value, the Reds will have to consider soon whether or not to bite the bullet!

 Regardless of Wijnaldum’s contractual situation and despite Thiago Alcântara being constantly linked with the Reds move, the club do need to bring in at least a proven creative attacking midfielder.

 Takumi Minamino is more adept at playing an attacking role but has to improve his defensive aspect of his game.

 - Find a player to fill in as 4th Centre Back position: The untimely injuries of Joël Matip have proven to be a blessing in disguise for Joe Gomez.
 The young Englishman has firmly established a formidable defensive partnership with Virgil Van Dijk.

 After Dejan Lovren was sold to FC Zenit Saint Petersburg, the Reds wisely used the money to re-invest in buying Tsimikas.
 This helped to solve the need for a reliable backup for the tireless Andrew Robertson and alleviate the burden for the ageless James Milner.

 However given Matip has been frequently out injured, the Reds do need a 4th Centre Back in the unlikelihood of Van Dijk getting injured or Gomez’s loss of form.